DeepBlueRobotics/training/docs/other/contributing.md

 When you are done making a change, simply push/merge it to the master branch of <https://github.com/DeepBlueRobotics/training>.
 ReadTheDocs will automatically update the site within a few minutes.

 ## File Structure
-Here are some conventions that this project follow:
+Here are some conventions that this project follows:

 1. The directory structure of the source code corresponds to the navigation structure of the site.
 That means that all the files in one directory are also all part of one section of the site.
-2. For every numbered section, there is an intro page, additional exercises page, and content pages in between.
+2. For every numbered section, there is an intro page, an additional exercises page, and content pages in between.
     1. The intro page contains an "Essential Question" that the section attempts to answer, along with a brief description of what will be covered in this section.
     3. The additional exercises page is for optional/challenge problems that apply the content of the section and sections before it.
 Answers/solutions are hidden under dropdowns that show when you click on them.

-!!! question "Essentail Question"
+!!! question "Essential Question"
     Example question?

 ??? example "Solution"